gusreinaos/plan-manager/README.md

 ## Technologies Used 👨‍💻

-This project has been developed with a **hexagonal architecture** referring to the **SOLID principles** as well as with the use of various design patterns.
+This project has been developed with a **Hexagonal Architecture** referring to the **SOLID principles** as well as with the use of various design patterns.

 Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.